alexforty/Kubernetes/CKAD training files/2.0 Configuration/Taints and Tolerations/readme.md

 <b> by default the master node in a cluster has a taint on it that blocks the scheduler deploying pods to the master (this can be over written - but is not recommended) </b>

-### H3 commands:
+## commands:

-#### H4 Taints
+### Taints

-syntax:
+- syntax:
     kubectl taint nodes node-name key=value: tainteffect

-example:
+- example:
     kubectl taint nodes node1 app=tomato:NoSchedule

-options:
+- options:

   - NoSchedule: pods without toleration will not be deployed on the node with the taint
   - PreferNoSchedule: it is preferred that pods without toleration are not deployed, but it is not guaranteed (e.g. in cases of high utilisation)
   - NoExecute: prevents new pods being deployed on the node and if existing pods are not tolerated they will be moved to a different node.

-### H3 Tolerations:
+### Tolerations:

 *tolerations are added to pods.*